AmeyChoudhary/Greddit/README.md

 ### Amey Choudhary
 ### 2021113017

 The following project is part of DASS 2023.
 It is a social media platform, similar to Reddit.
-It has been implemented using MERN stack/
+It has been implemented using MERN stack.

 It has the following functionalities:
 1. For Registration, input your details.
 The contact number and age must be numbers while other are text.